Hustada/victor-collective/src/content/blog/vectus-ai.md

 # Challenges and Solutions

-During the development of Vectus AI, we encountered several challenges:
+During the development of Vectus AI, I encountered several challenges:

 1. **Handling Complex Conversations**: To manage the intricacies of medical scheduling conversations, we implemented a state-based approach using the `nextStep` property.
 This allowed Vectus AI to keep track of the conversation context and respond accordingly.